terascope/teraslice/docs/packages/data-access-plugin/overview.md

 }
 ```

-If you are running in bootstrap mode and want to authenticate with the admin user use the following headers:
+When using the default SUPERADMIN user, you can use the following authentication headers:

 ```json
 {